Engage Your Students with a Virtual Field Trip Along the Oregon Trail

 This activity is set up in Google Slides with clickable links to keep things simple and streamlined.
 It begins by having students recognize that the lands on which they live have been inhabited by Indigenous peoples since time immemorial.
 Students will use an interactive map to determine and give recognition to the Native lands on which they live.

 We often look at the Oregon Trail and focus on the journey.
-However upon arrival, life was not always easy for those that traveled west.
+However, upon arrival, life was not always easy for those who traveled west.
 With few supplies and after a long and exhausting journey, many struggled during the first few years in Oregon.
-African Americans faced hostility in Oregon and myriad of exclusion laws.
+African Americans faced hostility in Oregon and a myriad of exclusion laws.

 This virtual field trip is carefully crafted to ensure that history is not gamified or trivialized.
 By using actual Google Earth™ satellite imagery, students can better conceptualize and grasp the mountainous passes, the desert, and prairies.
 This also includes video content that shares living history reenactment from various museums and discovery centers.
 All the hours of preparation and work is done.
 Everything you need to present this content is found in one place.